Who is United Revenue Corp?

 Should I contact or pay United Revenue Corp?

-The best way to deal with United Revenue Corp is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like United Revenue Corp for millions of clients nationwide.
+The most effective way to deal with United Revenue Corp is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like United Revenue Corp on behalf of their clients.

 Will United Revenue Corp sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They help you dispute the United Revenue Corp debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with United Revenue Corp again.

 United Revenue Corporation Complaints